A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: The approximate scenario bracketing procedure

 \subsection{Algorithm description}

-In this section, we present our new approximate SAM, called the \emph{approximate scenario bracketing procedure} (ASBP).
-The algorithm is embedded into the general SAM structure from Algorithm~\ref{alg:general} and it combines and extends the ideas of the SAMs from~\cite{toenissen11,RODRIGUES2021499}.
-Moreover, it uses new ideas to further reduce computation time -- particularly in the case where~\ref{eq:mod} is only to be solved up to a non-zero target gap.
+In this section, we present our new approximate \CCG{} method, called the \emph{approximate scenario bracketing procedure} (ASBP).
+The algorithm is embedded into the general \CCG{}-method structure from Algorithm~\ref{alg:general} and it combines and extends the ideas of the \CCG{} methods from \cite{toenissen11} and \cite{RODRIGUES2021499}.
+Moreover, it uses new ideas to further reduce computation time -- particularly in the case where~\eqref{eq:mod} is only to be solved up to a non-zero target gap.
 Our new implementation of \FBS() used in ASBP is shown in Algorithm~\ref{alg:ours}.

 Like the implementation of $\FBS()$ used in the ISAM (Algorithm~\ref{alg:toenissen}), our implementation shown in Algorithm~\ref{alg:ours} first applies a heuristic for the second-stage problem~$Q(\tilde{x}, s)$ of each scenario~$s$ (in our case, only for the scenarios~$s\in S\setminus D$ that could possibly be added to~$D$) to obtain upper bounds~$\UB^s$.
 Afterwards, we solve the second-stage problems in non-increasing order of~$\UB^s$, again as in Algorithm~\ref{alg:toenissen}.
 However, we use several new speed-up techniques that can often reduce the required computation time significantly.